 This pollen tube then enters into one of the synergids, post which two male gametes are released.
 One of the two male gametes fuses with the nucleus of the egg cell to produce the zygote, this process is referred to as syngamy.
 A primary endosperm nucleus, triploid in nature is formed when the other male gamete combines with the two polar nuclei that are located in the central cell.
-Since the process is involving the combining or fusing of three haploid nuclei, it is referred to as triple fusion.
+Since the process involves the combining or fusing of three haploid nuclei, it is referred to as triple fusion.
 The end result, outcome of the process of triple fusion is the formation of the endosperm.
 During the process of triple fusion, endosperm development of three types are noticed, which are as follows:

 - Cellular endosperm development – Example – Coconut meat

 - Nuclear endosperm development – Liquid endosperm is developed from nuclear endosperm development such as Coconut water

 The main difference between triple fusion and double fertilization is that in double fertilization, the embryo sac and two sperm cells fuse, whereas the sperm nucleus and two polar nuclei fuse in the central cell of the embryo sac in the process of triple fusion.
 To know more about triple fusion, double fertilization, and related topics, please register at BYJU’S.

 Articles that might interest you:

 - Do bacteria reproduce sexually or asexually?

 - Are Microbes good?